 Let’s say that you are in your country of origin, but you have found a job offer in Spain (or someone did it for you).
 The company really considers that you are the perfect candidate, and they are willing to hire you.

 Can you proceed?
 Well, there is something else you must take into account.
-Because maybe you do not have a preference status for that certain job position, therefore you cannot be employed.
+Because maybe you do not have a preferred status for that certain job position, therefore you cannot be employed.

 What do we mean by preference?